Car Overheats When AC is On (Symptoms, Causes, and How to Fix)

 Tip: Check the coolant system of your car regularly.
 Doing this will help you discover issues at their early stages before they become critical.

-Tip: Always use distilled water instead of regular (tap) water to prevent unwanted substances like dirt from getting into the system.
+The radiator should never be dry, so make sure you have a proper amount of coolant and water in the system.
+Always use distilled water instead of regular (tap) water when diluting the coolant to prevent unwanted substances like dirt from getting into the system.

-What To Do if a Car Overheats With AC on in Traffic?
+What to Do If a Car Overheats With the AC On in Traffic?

 This could be a real bummer.
 Aaargh!
-Still, try to keep calm and follow the tips below.
+Still, try to keep calm and follow the steps below.

 Step 1: Pull Over as Soon as Possible